failsafe-go/failsafe-go.dev/adaptive-throttler.md

 ## Standalone Usage

-A [AdaptiveThrottler] can also be manually operated in a standalone way:
+An [AdaptiveThrottler] can also be manually operated in a standalone way:

 ```go
 if throttler.TryAcquirePermit() {